Legal aid can help meet the costs of legal advice, family mediation and representation in a court or tribunal.

 - you’re adding legal arguments or bringing a case under the Human Rights Act

-You’ll usually need to show that you can’t afford to pay for this help.
+You’ll usually need to show that you cannot afford to pay for this help.
 You may have to pay some money towards the legal costs of your case or pay costs back later.

 Check if you can get legal aid to get help with civil cases.
 Your legal adviser will usually apply for legal aid on your behalf.